matrix-has-you/matrix-has-you/README.md

 **Proficient in:**
-**C# and .NET Core** for high-performance backends

-**ASP.NET** for web APIs
+**C# and .NET Core** for high-performance backends **ASP.NET** for web APIs
 **SQL Server** for data management
 **Azure** for seamless cloud deployments and infrastructure

 Building practical implementations like RESTful APIs, serverless cloud apps, and optimized database designs to solve real-world challenges efficiently.

-> Explore, fork, and contribute to bend the code matrix.

 *The Matrix has you... but code sets you free.* 💊
 </div>